Activate OpenGL and GLSL on Xcode

 - Download GLFW: Choose

-to generate project files or makefiles and compile it by makefiles to get the GLFW
+After we download GLFW,we use Cmake to generate project files or makefiles and compile it by makefiles to get the GLFW library.

 -